 Paul Hünermund is an Assistant Professor of Strategy and Innovation at Copenhagen Business School.
 In his research, Dr. Hünermund studies how firms can leverage new technologies in the space of machine learning and artificial intelligence for value creation and competitive advantage.
 His work explores the potential for biases in organizational decision-making and ways for managers to counter them.
 It thereby sheds light on the origins of effective business strategies in markets characterized by a high degree of technological competition and the resulting implications for economic growth and environmental sustainability.

-His work has been published in Research Policy, Journal of Product Innovation Management, Harvard Business Review, International Journal of Industrial Organization, Economics Letters, and Journal of Occupational and Organizational Psychology.
-It has been covered by Frankfurter Allgemeine Zeitung, Neue Zürcher Zeitung, and VoxEU.
+His research has been published in Journal of Management Studies, Research Policy, Journal of Product Innovation Management, International Journal of Industrial Organization, and Harvard Business Review, among others.
 Dr. Hünermund serves on the editorial board of the Journal of Causal Inference and on the executive team of the Technology and Innovation Management division at the Academy of Management.
-He earned a Ph.D. in business economics at KU Leuven in Belgium and graduated from the University of Mannheim in Germany with a master’s degree in economics.
+He studied economics at the University of Mannheim, HEC Lausanne, and NYU Stern School of Business, and earned a Ph.D. in business economics at KU Leuven in Belgium.
+His work has been covered by Frankfurter Allgemeine Zeitung, Süddeutsche Zeitung and Neue Zürcher Zeitung.
+In 2021, Capital Magazine voted him on its “top 40 under 40” list.